 Though trademarks will depend on how you use the word or phrase, the answer is very likely no. There are numerous live marks which primarily rely on "Goat" and "G.O.A.T.", including marks which list only those words or acronyms respectively.
-Without doing a full search, it would be hard to know...Read more »
+Without doing a full search, it...Read more »

 It’s a question for my business law paper.
 The firm’s ripped off slogan is service marked; even though the entities are non-competing, they are making commercial profits from it nonetheless from another’s trademarked name.
 Why is this legal?